The Professional Landscape Architects Act

 • Reducing Fees and Eliminating Obsolete Fees

-• Revising 1.4 to remove the application process for exam applicants without an accredited degree as this no longer applies
+• Revising 1.4 to remove the application process for exam applicants without an accredited degree, as this no longer applies

 • Revising Chapters 2 and 3 to align with the CLARB Uniform Licensure Standards for Landscape Architects and LB 696